“Without stories, we wouldn't be human beings at all.”

 Minovsky Physics: Rusakov Particles appear to be as such for the first two novels.
 For a Biblical pun, it's also called Dust.
 Dust, an "elementary particle" (similar to an electron or quark) can only be seen either when vast quantities are for some reason all brought together, or through special emulsions.
 Dust's most interesting quality, though, is that it attracts itself to sentient beings: anything made by humans with thought and observation will attract Dust, such as a ruler, and Dust also attracts itself to people - adults especially, and the wiser the better.
 When the big reveal comes, "Dust" turns out not to be a substance at all.
 It's essentially subatomic Angels.

 That big reveal perhaps justifies the previously odd-if-not-silly convention of referring to particle physics as Experimental Theology.

-The Multiverse - There may be no limit to the number of separate worlds and universes.
+The Multiverse: The series features many an Alternate Universe, with a few powerful items allowing one to travel between them.
+There may be no limit to the number of separate worlds and universes.

 Dissolving is a little inaccurate and incomplete.
 The spirits more disintegrate and are returned to the universe so that they can be a part of everything again (Nature's spirit recycling service)

 Or, as the saying goes, ashes to ashes, Dust to Dust.

 Not So Great Escape: Played for drama in the beginning when Lyra is in the Master's retiring room, a place for men only and only by invitation.
 She hides behind a chair in the middle of the room and sees him poisoning a bottle of Tokay meant for her uncle.
 The hesitation she has after he leaves forces her to find a better hiding place when her uncle enters.